open-voice-interoperability/website/site/content/contact/_index.md

 title: Contact
 logo: /img/logo.svg
 contact_entries:
-  - heading: Email
+  - heading: Membership
-    text: hello@openvoicenetwork.org
+    text: Contact us to discuss membership and requirements.
-  - heading: Chat / In Person
+  - heading: Media
-    text: >-
+    text: |2
-      We also have a Slack organization we can add you to.
-In person visits can be arranged depending on the subject matter and type of meeting needed.
-      Reach out and let us know.
+       Media outlets and bloggers.
 ---
-We’d love to get in touch with you.
+Interested in getting involved or learning more?
 Your ideas, questions, and feedback are valuable to us.

-Below are the ways you can reach us.
+Follow us on social media or reach out at hello@openvoicenetwork.org.